Abhinav271828/explore-sae/README.md

 The data used to train the autoencoder is saved in the format `activations/{run_name}/{ckpt}_{layer_name}.pth`.
 `run_name` is the directory name of the model under `save/`; `ckpt` is the epoch number or `final`; and `layer_name` is the layer whose output is stored.

-The trained models are saved in the same format.
+The trained models are saved in the same format, inside a directory describing their architecture.
+These are:

+* `lrl`: linear layer (matrix with bias), ReLU, linear layer
+* `blrMb`: (subtract) bias, linear layer, ReLU, matrix, (add) bias (tied)

 # Uncommitted Info
 ## Storing Activations